llcawthorne/llcawthorne.github.io/_posts/2017-05-18-awdwr51-02-instant-gratification.md

 Finally in this chapter, they display what happens when things break.
 As the authors put it "the true test of the developer friendliness of a framework is how it responds when things go wrong."
-First, they ask what would have if we misspelled Time.now as Time.know in our controller.
+First, they ask what would happen if we misspelled Time.now as Time.know in our controller.
-Rails not only tells you the exact spot of the error, it also asks if you meant to type "now" and offers an interactive console:
+Rails not only tells you the exact spot of the error, it also asks if you meant to type "now" and offers an interactive debugging console:

 ![rails error page](/img/2017-05-18/rails_know_error.png)

-And before you start worrying, the web console is only shown if your on the same machine as the web server, so there shouldn't be any chance of anyone getting into it in production unless you specifically whitelist more ips than localhost and even then it is only offered in development mode.
+And before you start worrying, the web console is only shown if your on the same machine as the web server and running in development mode, so there shouldn't be any chance of anyone getting into it in production unless you specifically whitelist more ips and run the server in development mode.
 Likewise, if you attempt to go to `http://localhost:3000/say/h3llo` instead of `/say/hello`, you get: